 Request the use of development time

 The form below can be used to request time from the development team.
 Filling in this form and meeting the conditions set out above are however no guarantee that your request will be honored.
 The time of the lab’s development team is quite scarce.
 Thus, prioritizing projects and rejecting some is a necessity.
 Moreover, the schedule of a researcher might simply not fit with the lab’s schedule.
+Lastly, the terms and conditions for development support apply to any and all development activities.
+They can be found here.

 Do you have questions?